iteles/blw-baby/cloth-diapers/cloth-diapers-basics.md

 I chose to invest in a small stash of newborn cloth diapers because I wanted to start as soon as possible.
-I wanted to learn the systems and understand what we preferred to use _before_ buying a full stash of OS diapers that we might hate because they were the wrong type or materials.
+I wanted to learn the systems and understand what we preferred to use _before_ buying a full stash of OS diapers that we might regret because they were the wrong type or materials.

-Unless you don't plan to start cloth diapering until baby is 3 months old or so, I think this is a good investment because it lets you learn the ropes and they hold their value extremely well (more so than OS) so can be sold on easily.
+Unless you don't plan to start cloth diapering until baby is 3 months old or so, I think this is a good investment because it lets you learn the workflow and they hold their value extremely well (more so than OS) so can be sold on easily.

 ## Diaper Types
-Now that we have 'dialed things in' a little more, there are three types of diapers we use (there are others, but these are the only 3 in our rotation):
+There are 3 types of diapers we use in our rotation: diapers we use (there are others, but these are the only 3 in our rotation):

 ### 1. All-In-Ones (AIO)